Get detailed process information on a Windows machine [tasklist command]

 Hello.

 It's the end of the year.
-No, it was hot this year.
+This year was really hot.

-Next year, I want to experience the four seasons a little more in my daily life.
+I'd like to experience the four seasons a little more in my daily life next year.

 how do you check the process status of your Windows machine?
-If you just want to take a quick look, I recommend using Task Manager or Resource Monitor.
+If you just want a quick look, you might use Task Manager or Resource Monitor.

-It's easy to understand visually, but sometimes you want to see more detailed information, like with Linux.
+However, while they are easy to understand visually, sometimes you want to see more detailed information like in Linux.

-display additional information as an option and Today I would like to introduce this command.
-(This article uses Windows Server 2019, but the behavior is the same on Windows 10 and 11.)
+with options to display additional information and (This article uses Windows Server 2019, but the behavior is the same on Windows 10 and 11.)

-First, start the command prompt and type the "tasklist" command without thinking.
+To start, open the command prompt and type the "tasklist" command without thinking

 Then, a list of processes will be displayed as shown below.

-if you want to output more details, add options.
-Help can be viewed below.
+if you want to output more detailed information, add options.
+Help can be displayed as follows:

 tasklist /?